 - Required Textbook: Mesoscale Meteorology in Midlatitudes by Paul Markowski and Yvette Richardson. - Supplementary Textbook: Radar Meteorology: A First Course by Robert M. Rauber and Stephen W. Nesbitt.
 Highly recommended: comprehensive and clearly written.
-A must-have for anyone serious about radar meteorology. - Other Course Materials: The class web page includes links to notes, skew- $T \log p$ diagrams, and resources on forecasting convection.
+A must-have for anyone serious about radar meteorology. - Other Course Materials: The class web page includes links to notes, skew-T log p diagrams, and resources on forecasting convection.

-Topics to be Covered:
+Topics to be Covered (subject to modification):